shaunvxc/vm-crash-course/README.md

 # Thiago's VM crash course

-## Goal
+## About

-This course should guide lost souls into constructing a stack based virtual machine and all the pains that go into building one, following the smalltalk and lisp tradition.
-Expect old and modern techniques to make appearences.
+This course should help ~~lost souls~~ programmers into constructing virtual machines and many of the issues that goes with building one.
+The main goal is to dismistify how VMs and interpreters work while also showing the power of being able to create them.

+The main audience for this is the curious professional programmer who wonders about life beneath the hood of the interpreters he/she use everyday.
+Among these may be the hacker who plans to actually build his own language and system one day.

+The themes explored here are those of [single] stack based virtual machines.
+There won't be journeys to multi-stack machines nor register based ones.
+However, expect old and modern techniques to make appearences.

 ## Before start

-- This is a very terse course (aimed at professional programmers)
+- This is a very terse course entirely based on exercises.

-- Each exercise was designed to be completed in `< 1 hour`.
+- Each exercise was designed to be an increment over the predecessor and they should be completed in `< 1 hour`.

-- The first exercises of each chapter may require some infra-structures so may take a little longer.
+- The first exercises of each chapter might require some infra-structures so may take a little longer.

-- Your medium must to be a system programming language like C -- there's no point in trying to learn how things work under the hood if one is always over the hood (the exception is the warm up exercise #1 where a highlevel language is permitted to be used).
+- Your medium must to be a system programming language like C or anything that manipulates raw memory with pointers (there's no point in trying to learn how things work under the hood if one is always over the hood; the exception is the warm up exercise #1 where a highlevel language is permitted to be used).

-- Compiler writing skills will make your life easier, but these texts won't talk about parsing nor about code generation.
+- Compiler writing skills might make your life easier, but these texts won't discuss anything about parsing nor about code generation.

 ## Table of Contents